cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 Validator's have a minimum gas price (multi-denom) configuration and they use this value when when determining if they should include the transaction in a block during `CheckTx`, where `gasPrices >= minGasPrices`.
-Note, your transaction must supply fees of at least one denomination the validator requires.
+Note, your transaction must supply fees that match all the denominations the validator requires.

 __Note__: With such a mechanism in place, validators may start to prioritize txs by `gasPrice` in the mempool, so providing higher fees or gas prices may yield